dapr/docs/daprdocs/content/en/developing-applications/building-blocks/bindings/howto-bindings.md

 ## 2. Send an event(Output Binding)

-Below are code examples that leverage Dapr SDKs for output binding.
+Below are code examples that leverage Dapr SDKs to interact with an output binding.

 {{< tabs Dotnet Java Python Go Javascript>}}